ujkuo/ujkuo.github.io/content/about.md

 I am Yu-Chieh Kuo, a student double major in the Department of Information Management and the Department of Mathematics at National Taiwan University, NTU.
-Before I entered into NTU, I studied at Taipei Municipal ChienKuo High School.
+Before I entered into NTU, I studied at Taipei Municipal ChienKuo High School, Taipei, Taiwan.

-Currently I am a college student, a part-time home tutor teaching many students, a project manager and a photographer.
+Currently I'm a college student, a part-time home tutor teaching many students, a project manager and a photographer.

 ## Interest